The Song of Wandering Aengus: Musical adaptations

 The most famous musical setting of the poem was by Travis Edmonson of the folk duo Bud & Travis.
 Edmonson titled the song "Golden Apples of the Sun", and it was released on the 1960 Bud & Travis album Naturally: Folk Songs for the Present.
-Their version has been covered, sometimes as "Golden Apples of the Sun" and sometimes as "The Song of Wandering Aengus", by artists including Judy Collins (on the album Golden Apples of the Sun, 1962), Terry Callier (on The New Folk Sound of Terry Callier, 1965), Dave Van Ronk (on No Dirty Names, 1966), Christy Moore (on Ride On, 1984), Peg Millett (on Clear Horizon, 1994), Karan Casey (on Songlines, 1997), Paul Winter (on Celtic Solstice, 1999), 10,000 Maniacs (on Twice Told Tales, 2015) and Tiny Ruins (on Hurtling Through, 2015).
+Their version has been covered, sometimes as "Golden Apples of the Sun" and sometimes as "The Song of Wandering Aengus", by artists including Judy Collins (on the album Golden Apples of the Sun, 1962), Terry Callier (on The New Folk Sound of Terry Callier, 1965), Dave Van Ronk (on No Dirty Names, 1966), Christy Moore (on Ride On, 1984), Karan Casey (on Songlines, 1997), Paul Winter (on Celtic Solstice, 1999), 10,000 Maniacs (on Twice Told Tales, 2015) and Tiny Ruins (on Hurtling Through, 2015).

-British singer Donovan recorded his own musical setting of the poem on the 1971 children's album HMS Donovan.

-British-Irish band The Waterboys recorded their own musical adaptation of "The Song of Wandering Aengus" on the 2011 Yeats-themed album An Appointment with Mr Yeats.

-It was also put to music by Benjamin Attahir.

-Johnny Flynn put it to music through his adaptation of the poem, Wandering Aengus.
+Additionally, the poem was set to music by Donovan (on HMS Donovan, 1971), and its Italian cover was recorded by Angelo Branduardi (on Branduardi canta Yeats, 1986).
+Other adaptations include those by The Waterboys (on An Appointment with Mr Yeats, 2011), and Johnny Flynn (on Sillion, 2017).

+The song was also used on the last track of the album The Dream We Carry (2024) by Revolutionary Army of the Infant Jesus.
+The track contains the poem read by Tom O'Bedlam.